Misfit-138/OpenBSD_Sauengard/README.md

 ## Development:

-- I have added background music licensed under the Creative Commons license, but had difficulty with the sound system on POSIX systems.
+- I have added background music licensed under the Creative Commons license, and it should be working for OpenBSD!
-Anyone willing to help with a sound port is welcome.
-It should be quite simple for anyone with basic Python knowledge.
-Please contact me at:
-pitsker@proton.me

 ## Installation: